NVIDIA · NCA-GENL

 As enterprise adoption of LLM-powered applications accelerates, NVIDIA-certified professionals are positioned well in a competitive job market.
 The certification complements broader cloud AI credentials (such as those from AWS, Google Cloud, or Azure) and serves as a stepping stone toward the NVIDIA-Certified Professional: Generative AI LLMs credential for those seeking deeper specialization.
 While NVIDIA does not publish salary data tied to this specific certification, AI/ML engineers with LLM specialization and recognized credentials typically command salaries in the $130,000–$200,000+ range in the United States, depending on experience and role scope.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 971 questions.

 Explanation